eocreates/eocreates/README.md

 -----
 📚 Data Analytics Projects
 ----
-* [SQL Projects:](https://github.com/eocreates/SQL-Project): This repository is for all project done on SQL.
+* [SQL Projects](https://github.com/eocreates/SQL-Project): This repository is for all project done on SQL.
-* Power BI Dashboards: This repository is for all project done on PowerBi(Interactive dashboards tracking KPIs and identifying trends).
+* [Power BI Dashboards](https://github.com/eocreates/PowerBI-Project): This repository is for all project done on PowerBi(Interactive dashboards tracking KPIs and identifying trends).
-* Excel Data Analysis: This repository is for all project done on Excel(Sales trend analysis, manufacturing defect tracking, and reporting).
+* [Excel Data Analysis](https://github.com/eocreates/Excel-Project):This repository is for all project done on Excel(Sales trend analysis, manufacturing defect tracking, and reporting).

 -----
 🌍 Connect with Me